Skip to main content

 On this page

-The American Cancer Society’s estimates for eye cancer in the United States for 2025 are:
+The American Cancer Society’s estimates for primary eye cancer (cancer that starts in the eye) in the United States for 2025 are:

-• About 490 deaths from cancers of the eye and orbit (270 in men and 220 in women)
+• About 490 deaths from cancers of the eye and orbit (270 in males and 220 in females)

 For statistics on survival, see Eye Cancer Survival Rates.